ningpj/myVoronMods/v0.2 Formbot Umbilical Panel Thermistor Shroud/README.md

 ## Description

 The Formbot Umbilical cover has a large cut-out for the Umbilical chamber thermistor which makes it harder to maintain chamber heat.
-This little shroud helps prevent heated chamber air from escaping.
-I haven’t edge sealed the Umbilical panel as yet, which will probably help as well.
+This little shroud helps prevent hot air from escaping.
+I haven’t edge sealed the Umbilical panel as yet, which will also probably help.

 Currently with a 60W bed heater and hot end @ 245c, the Umbilical chamber thermistor gets up to 50c.
-Being recessed, it’s also reasonably slow to respond and likely reads low given its attached to the PCB and has a compartment fan blasting it from below.
+Being recessed, it’s reasonably slow to respond and likely also tends to read low given its attached to the PCB and has a compartment fan blasting it from below.
+I wired up a separate bead thermistor to compare.
+The Umbilical panel thermistor consistently tracked slower (+15-20 mins to equalise after heatsoak) and read consistently 4c lower.

-This folder also has a little printed box for a 4-way connector bus I use to insulate JST sockets soldered to a thin strip of prototyping circurt board.
+This folder also has a little printed box for a 4-way connector bus I use to chain fans and insulate JST sockets soldered to a thin strip of prototyping circut board.
 <br><br>